tracon/django-nexmo/README.md

 ## Typical usage

-The `nexmo` app typical usage will be sending messages and tracking delivery process and receiving messages.
+The `nexmo` app typical usage will be sending messages, tracking delivery process and receiving messages.

 Sending messages is little bit harder than basic usage: